Why We Bury Our Dead

 Burial in this part of the world, of course, stems from our Judeo-Christian heritage.
 Christianity has played an enormous role in all kinds of customs and traditions, many of which originated from Judaism.

 It is said in the Torah that even Hashem (God) performed a burial.
 Laying to rest he who delivered the Hebrews from bondage back to their homeland.
 "And [God] buried him (Moses) in the depression in the land of Moab, opposite Beth Peor.
 No man knows the place that he was buried, even to this day” - Deuteronomy 34:6.

-The burial of the dead has since remained an important tradition for Jews and Christians alike, and is surrounded with a certain amount of ceremony.
-The Christians continued this practice after their split with Judaism, as for them the burial of the dead relates back to the resurrection of the body and of Jesus Christ.
+The burial of the dead has since remained an important tradition for Jews and Christians alike and is surrounded with a certain amount of ceremony.
+The Christians continued this practice after their split with Judaism, as for them the burial of the dead relates to the resurrection of the body and Jesus Christ.

 In the New Testament, Matthew speaks about the resurrection – the resurrection pertaining to the raising of all dead (Judgement Day) once this age comes to an end.
 Giving burial an important meaning to those of a certain faith.

 To this very day, Christians are buried with their feet pointed to the east because of the belief that the Second Coming of Jesus would occur from this direction.
 Traditions like this and the many religious connotations are a hugely important factor concerning burial and a key reason why it is practiced in many parts of the world.

 Just as importantly, the burial of loved ones provides an important utility for those that are mourning.
 With most modern cultures documenting the location of their deceased with grave stones, having a focal point for this grief and affection can be hugely important.